 Help with continuity of instruction

-The Writing Center will continue service uninterrupted by offering one-on-one video sessions where students can talk with tutors about a range of course assignments.
+The Writing Center will continue service uninterrupted by offering both one-on-one sessions via video and asynchronous written feedback on any submitted project.
 This personalized learning support can be an especially helpful resource at this time, giving students additional support and guidance as they navigate a new remote learning environment that requires them to complete tasks in more independent and self-directed ways.
 Tutors will receive additional training about how to support student learning during this time of transition.
 Faculty are invited and encouraged to incorporate writing tutoring into their adapted course plans for distance learning.

-To coordinate class-specific support from the Writing Center, please email: Patricia Sazani, Graduate Faculty Fellow at firstname.lastname@example.org.
+To coordinate class-specific support from the Writing Center, please email: Sarah Sophia Yanni, Graduate Faculty Fellow at firstname.lastname@example.org.

 Learning support beyond grammar and proofreading